-We will give the proofs of the pumping lemmas for $\dcfl[d]$ (Lemmas \ref{pumping-lemma} and \ref{second-pumping-lemma}) in Section \ref{sec:proof-pumping}.
-To make the proofs simpler, we intend to use the fact that any 1dpda can be converted into a specific form.
-Let us recall from \cite{Yam19,Yam21} a special ``push-pop-controlled'' form (called an \emph{ideal shape}), in which (i) pop operations always take place by first reading an input symbol and then making a series (one or more) of the pop operations without reading any further input symbol and (ii) push operations add single symbols without altering any existing stack content.
-The original notion was meant for \emph{one-way probabilistic pushdown automata} (or 1ppda's); however, in this exposition, we wish to apply this notion to 1dpda's.
-To be more formal, a 1ppda \emph{in an ideal shape} is restricted to the following moves regarding its stack operations.
+We will introduce two pumping lemmas for $\dcfl[d]$ as Lemmas \ref{pumping-lemma} and \ref{second-pumping-lemma} in Section \ref{sec:new-tool} and prove them in Section \ref{sec:proof-pumping}.
+To make these proofs simpler, we intend to exploit the fact that any 1dpda can be converted into a specific form.
+Let us recall from \cite{Yam19,Yam21} a special ``push-pop-controlled'' form (called an \emph{ideal shape}), in which (i) a pop operation always takes place by first reading an input symbol and then making a series (one or more) of the pop operations without reading any further input symbol and (ii) a push operation always adds a single symbol without altering any existing stack content.
+The original notion given in \cite{Yam19,Yam21} was meant for \emph{one-way probabilistic pushdown automata} (or 1ppda's); however, in this exposition, we apply this notion to 1dpda's.
+To be more precise, a 1ppda \emph{in an ideal shape} is a 1ppda restricted to the following moves regarding its stack operations.
 (1) Scanning $\sigma\in\Sigma$, preserve the topmost stack symbol (called a \emph{stationary operation}).
 (2) Scanning $\sigma\in\Sigma$, push a new symbol $u$ ($\in\Gamma^{(-)}$) without changing any other symbol in the stack.
 (3) Scanning $\sigma\in\Sigma$, pop the topmost stack symbol.
 (4) Without scanning an input symbol (i.e., $\varepsilon$-move), pop the topmost stack symbol.
-(5) The stack operations (4) comes only after either (3) or (4).
+(5) The stack operation (4) comes only after either (3) or (4).

 It was shown in \cite{Yam19,Yam21} that any 1ppda can be converted into its ``equivalent'' 1ppda in an ideal shape.
-We say that two 1dpda's are \emph{error-equivalent} if, for any input $x$, their acceptance/rejection coincide.
+We say that two 1ppda's are \emph{error-equivalent} if, for any input $x$, their acceptance probabilities coincide.

 \begin{lemma}{\rm [Ideal Shape Lemma for 1ppda's \cite{Yam19,Yam21}]} Let $n\in\nat^{+}$.
 Any $n$-state 1ppda $M$ with stack alphabet size $m$ and push size $e$ can be converted into another error-equivalent 1ppda $N$ in an ideal shape with $O(en^2m^2(2m)^{2enm})$ states and stack alphabet size $O(enm(2m)^{2enm})$. \end{lemma}